Rory Best: Personal life

 Best was raised on the family farm near Poyntzpass, County Armagh; his older brother Simon also played for Ulster and Ireland.

-Rory married Jodie Bell, a schoolteacher in Richhill in the summer of 2009, they have two boys and one girl.
+Rory married Jodie Bell, a schoolteacher in Richhill in the summer of 2009; they have two boys and one girl.

-Rory is a tillage and beef farmer, with his father and brother Simon in County Down.
+Rory is a tillage and beef farmer, with his father and his brother Simon in County Down.

-In 2018 while Ireland Captain, Best received criticism for attending a trial in a sign of support for his teammates on trial for the alleged gang rape of a teenage girl at a party in Belfast, which was ultimately dismissed.
+In 2018, while still Irish rugby captain, he was criticised for attending a rape trial His attendance was seen as signalling his support for teammates on trial for the alleged gang rape of a teenage girl.
+The defendants were ultimately acquitted.
 He admitted regret in attending the trial a year later in interviews with the press.